ConwayC1987/Portfolio-1/README.md

 # Testing

-All links were clicked and tested on every page.
+- All links were clicked and tested on every page.
 Every link on the navbar has the hoover feature of changing colour if the user scrolls over, all links were tested and work on every page.
+- The website was tested on three different browsers Chrome, Firefox and Microsoft Edge with no bugs.

 ### Responsiveness
 All pages were tested to ensure responsiveness on screen sizes from 320px and above by using dev tools.
 This included opening the site in browser right clicking and selecting inspect.
 The screen was then dragged in and out to ensure reponsiveness was to 320px.
 All pages were fully responsive when tested and passed.

 ### Lighthouse Testing
 ### - This is the lighthouse report from the index/home page.
 ![Lighthouse report](/assets/images/lighthouse_index.jpg "Index lighthouse result")